:

 2. Enhanced customer confidence

-Keep learning how to improve your code quality
+Keep learning how to write better code

 Find even more tips and insight into the five pillars of code quality when you take the course 5 Ways to Improve Your Code Quality.
-Once you get a grasp on the pillars that hold up your SDLC, there will be no stopping crushing your development goals this year.
+Once you get a grasp on the pillars that hold up your SDLC, there will be no stopping you from crushing your development goals this year.
 Good luck out there!
-You’ll be so glad you made it to the other side once you start.
+You'll be so glad you made it to the other side once you start.

 CREDITS